tristanbes/qiubaiying.github.io/_posts/2019-04-10-state-of-wordpress-in-2019.md

 ## The plugin provides a `composer.json`

-The developper or company behind the plugin is not locked in a WordPress thing of the past syndrome and has developed modern applications.
+The developer or company behind the plugin is not locked in a WordPress thing of the past syndrome and has developed modern applications.
 This would mean that their plugin also ships a [composer.json][https://github.com/woocommerce/woocommerce/blob/master/composer.json] file that allow installation through composer.
 With this scenario you can search for your plugin inside [packagist.org](https://packagist.org/?query=woocommerce) which is a repository containing all the public PHP packages in the universe ✨.

 ## The plugin does not provide a `composer.json`